 All dogs have hackles, whether you’ve seen them raised or not.
 They run all the way from a dog’s neck, along the back to the base of the tail.

-When the fight or flight response is activated adrenaline is released into the body along with stress hormones like cortisol.
-The body gets a boost in energy, heart rate quickens, and hackles raise to communicate arousal.
+When the fight or flight response is activated, adrenaline is released into the body along with stress hormones like cortisol.
+The body gets a boost in energy, heart rate quickens, and hackles stand up to communicate arousal.

-The truth is often that the dog has been overwhelmed by multiple situations that have made it anxious, afraid, excited, unsure, or irritated.
+These stacked stressors often cause people to say, “it came out of nowhere” when dogs bite.
+The truth is that often the dog has been overwhelmed by multiple situations in which they have experienced feelings of excitement, nervousness, surprise, insecurity, or irritation.
 But each incident in itself has been below the threshold of immediate threat.

 Common stressors for dogs include;